unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 The flag `kubelet.housekeeping-interval` specifies the frequency at which the kubelet evaluates eviction thresholds,

-we need it to execute correctly the example provided in the next slides.
+we need it to run the example in the next slides correctly.

 </blockquote>